avogel-mac/macOS_Entra_Photo_Sync/README.md

 4. **Retrieve Application Details**

    - Go back to the Azure Portal and navigate to Azure Active Directory > App Registrations.
-   - Select Mac Profile Photo Download to access its details.
+   - Select youtApplokation to access its details.
    - Note down the following information from the overview page:
      - Application (client) ID
      - Directory (tenant) ID